nikumar1206/daily_projects/w9d5/README.md

 * Know how to create event listeners using vanilla JavaScript

 # Circle time:
-- First in person circle time!
-Ask them the usual circle time questions:
+- Ask them the usual circle time questions:
     - What's your greatest achievement of the week?
     - What was your biggest struggle this week?
 - Talk about next week and get them motivated: